crypticcoders/PASSWORD-GENERATOR/README.md

 ---

 ##  FEATURES

 - Generate **Moderate** (digits only) or **Hard** (letters, numbers, symbols) passwords.
-- Prevents duplicate purposes name
+- Prevents duplicate purposes and duplicate passwords.
-- duplicate passwords.
+- Prints and stores passwords until the user exits.
 - Lightweight and dependency-free.
--prints abd stores passwords until the user exits.

 ---

 ##  INSTALLATION AND EXAMPLE FOR USER